edgedb/easy-edgedb/README.md

 ```
 type MinorVampire extending Person {
   link former_self -> Person;
 }
 ```

-It's optional because we don't know anything about the three vampire women before they were made into vampires, so we can't make an `NPC` type for them.
+It's optional because we don't always know anything people before they were made into vampires.
+For example, we don't know anything about the three vampire women before Dracula found them so we can't make an `NPC` type for them.

-Another way to (informally) link them together is to give `last_appearance` for Lucy and `first_appearance` for Lucy as a `MinorVampire` the same date.
+Another way to (informally) link them is to give the same date to `last_appearance` for an `NPC` and `first_appearance` for a `MinorVampire`.
 First we will update Lucy with her `last_appearance`:

 ```
 UPDATE Person filter .name = 'Lucy Westenra'
   SET {
-  last_appearance := cal::to_local_date(1887,9,20)
+  last_appearance := cal::to_local_date(1887, 9, 20)
 };
 ```

 Then we can add Lucy to the `INSERT` for Dracula.
 Note the first line where we create a variable called `lucy`.
-We then use that to bring in all the data for the `MinorVampire` based on her, which is much more efficient than manually inserting all the information.
-It also includes her strength - we add 5 to that, because vampires are stronger.
+We then use that to bring in all the data to make her a `MinorVampire`, which is much more efficient than manually inserting all the information.
+It also includes her strength: we add 5 to that, because vampires are stronger.

 Here's the insert: